magudb/magudb.github.io/_posts/2016-10-23-Design is more than just a few tricks to the eye Its a few tricks to the brain.md

 ---
 layout: post
 title: "Design is more than just a few tricks to the eye.
-It&#8217;s a few tricks to the brain."
+It's a few tricks to the brain."
 description: "Design is more than just a few tricks to the eye.
-It&#8217;s a few tricks to the brain."
+It's a few tricks to the brain."
 comments: true
 category: "Links"
 keywords: "Links, extravaganza, Tech, IT, Microservices, NodeJs, C#, Javascript, Solution architecture"